tracingsummit/tracingsummit.github.io/index.md

 Catered lunch is provided, vegetarian and vegan options are available.
 Please let an organiser know if you have any dietary requirements.

-Google Calander of the schedule: [https://bit.ly/3UZ6L5Y](https://bit.ly/3UZ6L5Y).
+Google Calendar of the schedule: [https://bit.ly/3UZ6L5Y](https://bit.ly/3UZ6L5Y).

 <style type="text/css">
 .tg  {border-collapse:collapse;border-color:#ccc;border-spacing:0;}